You’ve been diagnosed with an autoimmune disease, now what?

 What’s happening?

 Meet your immune system.
-First, your front-line defenses try to address any “foreign invader” (irritating foods, toxic chemicals, metals, immune stress like parasites, bacteria, viruses, yeast overgrowth…).
+First, your front-line defenses try to “kill” any “foreign invader” (irritating foods, toxic chemicals, metals, immune stress like parasites, bacteria, viruses, yeast overgrowth…).
 White blood cells of different types try to engulf or use chemical warfare to disintegrate these threats.

 While vaccines and medications are certainly suspect, even more suspect are “the foods you’ve been eating all your life.”
 Yes, this is counter-intuitive—why did my body become sensitive now?
 Your early immune system couldn’t keep up—after years of low-grade irritation, your body finally sent in the “special forces”.
 The truth is that the problem has been building like the pressure on a fault zone.
 There might have been small tremors and ignored symptoms; then one day… “crack” and the fault line moves dramatically.